 Supported Employment promotes the rights of all individuals to achieve their full potential through a model of flexible support that enables people to overcome barriers to their employability and access real jobs for real pay.

-The Scottish Business Diversity Awards were announced at a ceremony in Edinburgh on Thursday, November 29.
-The winning employers in this year's Scottish Business Diversity Awards were Floods Inn from Leven, Fife, and Haggs Castle Golf Club in Glasgow.
+The Scottish Business Diversity Awards were announced at a ceremony in Edinburgh on Thursday, November 29, 2012.
+The winning employers were Floods Inn from Leven, Fife, and Haggs Castle Golf Club in Glasgow.

 Other employers that won gold were NHS Dumfries and Galloway who won the Diversity of the Year award and Annan Can re Furnish which was the Work Initiative of the Year.

 Lindsey Scott, a single mother with sight loss, won 'Employee of the Year'.
-She works as team leader for the charity RNIB Scotland's café Tiki facility in Forth Valley Sensory Centre in Camelon.
+She works as team leader for the charity RNIB Scotland's café Tiki facility.
+Lindsey is featured in the SUSE / IRISS videos: Journey's to Employment.

 Lindsey said: "I am proud and delighted to have won this award.
 I'm very grateful to RNIB Scotland for giving me this opportunity to prove that someone with sight loss can achieve in the workplace."